 Koala Reproductive System

 - Koala is a marsupial mammal (pouched mammal) and has a much different reproductive system than placental mammals.

 - Like most other marsupial species, male koalas have bifurcated penises that have two separated columns with two ends.
 Their penis is not associated with the urinary tract and is used only for copulation.
-Their penis also has a covering of foreskin (known as the penile sheet) which has naturally occurring bacteria that plays a vital role in fertilization.
+Their penis also has a covering of foreskin (known as the penile sheet) which has naturally occurring bacteria that play a vital role in fertilization.

 - Similarly, the female koalas have two lateral vaginas and two separate uteri.

-- The females have pouches that contain a circular muscle known as sphincter at its opening point that keeps the raising youngsters from falling out.
+- The females have pouches that contain a circular muscle known as a sphincter at its opening point that keeps the raising youngsters from falling out.

 28. Baby Koala Facts – Koala Bear Baby Facts

 - A baby koala (known as a joey) is born after a gestation period of 33 to 35 days.

 - Like other marsupial species, baby koalas are also born in an underdeveloped form or during the embryonic stage.